Sitemap

 Published:

 At the 2025 Annual MPSA Conference, I presented two papers: (1) my dissertation project, Included but Not Integrated?
-The Role of Positive Interactions with Natives in Political Integration of Immigrants, and (2) a co-authored paper with Dr. Antoine Bilodeau, Cross-Ethnic Engagement and Political Integration: The Role of Political Engagement with Non-Co-Ethnics in Immigrant Political Behavior in Quebec.
-I really appreciate the constructive feedback from the discussants, Dr. Seyoung Jung, Dr. Donghyun Danny Choi, and Dr. Felix Krawatzek.
+The Role of Positive Interactions with Natives in Political Integration of Immigrants, and (2) a co-authored paper with Antoine Bilodeau, Cross-Ethnic Engagement and Political Integration: The Role of Political Engagement with Non-Co-Ethnics in Immigrant Political Behavior in Quebec.
+I really appreciate the constructive feedback from the discussants, Seyoung Jung, Donghyun Danny Choi, and Felix Krawatzek.

 Dissertation Fieldwork